Slow Cooker Gigante (White) Beans

 On Wednesday morning, inspired by a Dinner, A Love Story post, I dumped half a pound of dried gigante beans into my crockpot followed by half a can of crushed tomatoes, a bay leaf, pepper flakes, water, smashed garlic, chopped onions, thyme, and a drizzle of olive oil.

 I whisked the kids off to soccer tots then to the bagel shop, and when we returned three hours later, the house smelled as if I had been working away all morning.

-Dried beans in the crockpot — yes, of course!
+Dried beans in the crockpot for the win!
 This is where the crockpot really excels: No browning required.
 No measuring required.
 The crockpot keeps the one-pot wonder simmering at the steadiest simmer, ensuring creamy, not mushy beans.
-How nice to be able to leave the house while a machine works away?
-And to have the oven and stovetop free should I feel like making bread or the children their favorite dinner.

 The beans cooked all day — they needed 8 hours in the pot — and when the dinner bell rang, I toasted bread, placed a slice in each of our bowls and ladled the stewy white beans overtop.
 With a few cracks of pepper and shavings of parmesan, dinner was served.